freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/data-structures/remove-from-a-set.english.md

 ## Instructions
 <section id='instructions'>
 The function should be named <code>this.remove</code>.
 This function should accept a value and check if it exists in the set.
-If it does, remove that value from the set, and return true.
-Otherwise, return false.
+If it does, remove that value from the set, and return <code>true</code>.
+Otherwise, return <code>false</code>.
 </section>

 ## Tests